kubernetes/ingress-nginx/docs/examples/grpc/README.md

 ### Debugging Hints

 1. Obviously, watch the logs on your app.
-2. Watch the logs for the nginx-ingress-controller (increasing verbosity as needed).
+2. Watch the logs for the ingress-nginx-controller (increasing verbosity as needed).
 3. Double-check your address and ports.
 4. Set the `GODEBUG=http2debug=2` environment variable to get detailed http/2